 However, emeralds bring little to the table apart from serving as currency since they’re not helpful when crafting anything.
 Still, creating an emerald block can be pretty cosmetically attractive since it portrays luxury.

 Finding emeralds can be pretty tricky since the ore only appears in the mountains and windswept hills biomes.
-The layer levels you’ll find this ore is between -16 to 320.
+The “Y” levels you’ll find this ore are between -16 to 320.
 However, it’s easier to find it around the 236 level.